One soldier stayed behind after the Siege of 1848 and became a zombie-like ghoul

 One night, after he put his uniform back on, he was walking through Stromovka alone and encountered a patriotic miller named Vondra, who attacked him with a threshing flail.
 Vondra dumped the captain’s battered body in the lake, where the fish, free of his spell, pushed his remains deep into the mud at the bottom.
 But due to his bloodline perhaps, he wasn’t really dead, though his powers were too weak for him to become a full-fledged vampire.
 Instead, he became a sort of ghoul or zombie — neither dead nor alive, and neither ghost nor vampire.

 The captain digs himself out of the mud from time to time and tries to catch someone near the shore, but he moves so slowly that he seldom gets near anyone.
-He is even too slow to catch a live fish in the pond.
+The zombie is even too slow to catch a live fish in the pond.
 So since 1848, he has been subsisting on dead and rotting fish and mosquito larvae.
 The fish still hold a grudge, and bury him deeply again every time he returns to his watery home.

 There were peasant uprisings across Europe in 1848.
 They started in Palermo and quickly spread to Paris and then the rest of the Continent.
 Peasants largely sought to end the feudal system and replace it with democratic reforms.
 Fighting broke out in Prague from June 12 to 17, 1848.